 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-The appeal for investors (who must be accredited) is the high yields offered on the deals, and YieldStreet has engineered financings worth more than a half-billion dollars.
-Also of interest is what YieldStreet claims is its investments’ low correlation to the stock market, meaning these assets won’t zag when the market does.
+All investors can take advantage of Yieldstreet’s unique offerings through the Yieldstreet Prism Fund, while other investors interested in individual offerings must be accredited.
+Yieldstreet investors may also open Yieldstreet Wallet, a low-rate cash management savings account.
+Part of Yieldstreet’s appeal lies in the high yields offered on its deals; as of this writing, Yieldstreet has engineered financings worth more than $1.5 billion dollars.
+Also of interest is what Yieldstreet claims is its investments’ low correlation to the stock market, meaning these assets won’t zag when the market does.
 That provides diversification away from publicly traded companies and offers greater safety to an investor’s overall portfolio.

 |Amount minimum to open account|

 |Yieldstreet Prism Fund fees|

 |Short Term Notes|

 - High yields and easy-to-make investments: Yieldstreet couldn’t really make it any easier, technically, to select potential investments.
 It’s easy to allocate a certain amount of your capital to each loan, and the prominent details of each are presented in an easy-to-read summary.
 You’ll read sections on the investment’s positives and negatives, and you can download further information too.
 It’s easy to go by what Yieldstreet says, but Yieldstreet investors will want to investigate and analyze each investment themselves.
 And those high yields?
 The company’s internal rate of return is 12.15% as of this writing.